piedomains package

 • operation_name (str) – Name of the operation for logging

-• fallback_value – Value to return on error (if not reraising)
+• fallback_value (Any) – Value to return on error (if not reraising)

 • reraise (bool) – Whether to reraise exceptions